alectunbridge/apprentice-boot-camp-improving-code/docs/_posts/0003-01-04-respecting-existing-formatting.md

 ## Separate style changes from substance

 + Reformat in separate commit
+  + Might be good before restarting work on a dormant codebase
 + Be cautious—reformatting obscures blame
 + IDEs may automatically reformat
     + Review your changes
 + Change the minimum—leave whitespace changes out

+--

+## Sometimes okay to fix everything

++ Linting tools can sometimes resolve issues for you
++ Not a good idea on an existing codebase
++ Good to implement early on with greenfield projects

 --